International Master in Cinema Studies: Description

 The IMACS consortium was created by a series of academics with the aim of putting together, under a single name and programme, a series of advanced courses in the fields of film and media studies, and giving students the opportunity to study at three universities of the network, preferably each in a different country.

-IMACS started as a bilingual English and French network (located in Wallonia, Quebec and France, half of the founding members use French as primary language) and was originally also titled MIECA (for Master international en études cinématographiques et audiovisuelles).
+IMACS started as a bilingual English and French network (located in Wallonia, Quebec and France, half of the founding members use French as primary language) and was originally also titled MIECA (for Maîtrise internationale en études cinématographiques et audiovisuelles).
 With the addition of new members, the network gradually moved to the exclusive use of English as the lingua franca.
 In 2023, the consortium is made up of institutions based in France, Italy, Belgium, England and Scotland, Sweden, Spain, the Netherlands, Germany, Brazil and Canada.

 The International Master in Cinema Studies degree

 The IMACS program is designed as a two-year degree built around seminars that are organised in each participating institution.
 By completing the IMACS degree, a student will have spent at least half of his studies abroad from the main institution of registration.
 In Europe, IMACS is facilitated through the Erasmus+ scheme, and in most cases, students obtain grants to travel to the various countries.

 The International Master in Cinema Studies is an advanced theoretical program, which aims to prepare students for academic research and doctoral studies.
 Member institutions are thus not allowed to include any practical classes within their IMACS curriculum.
 Admission to the program and to each institution is related to the student's research project and planned subject for a thesis.

-The IMACS network has setup a series of sixteen modules that correspond to a minimum of subjects that have to be covered during each of the Master program's four academic semesters.
+The IMACS network has set up a series of sixteen modules that correspond to a minimum of subjects that have to be covered during each of the Master program's four academic semesters.
 This guarantees that in whichever member university a given pupil is studying, the courses' syllabi will have equally covered the minimum material per each subject.
 Personal research and writing takes a particularly important role, as the final dissertation counts for the equivalent of at least one entire semester.

 Admission to the International Master in Cinema Studies is highly selective: for each member of the network, only 2 to 5 students are allowed to be admitted every year.